 And in a unique agreement, Ford leases the fourth floor to perform robotics research and engineering in collaboration with U-M and other industry leaders.

 The Ford Robotics Building brings all parts of the robotics enterprise together for real-world results.

 The new building is designed to promote collaborative work across disciplines, involving students and faculty at all levels, from a variety of fields.
-It will also promote collaboration with external partners, including the Ford Motor Company, which will have a permanent presence on site.
+It also promotes collaboration with external partners, including the Ford Motor Company, who have a permanent presence on site.
 It has spaces for teaching, experimentation, and testing, in purpose-built bays and laboratories that represent the state of the art.